21 Sep Exercising after Breast Reduction

 4. Strength Training

-Leg Squats: This exercise focuses on your lower body, keeping stress away from your chest
+Leg Squats: This exercise focuses on your lower body, keeping strain away from your chest

 - Stand with feet shoulder-width apart